7Wdev/SYFO-AI/README.md

 X1 = 0.7320508075688772, X2 = -2.732050807568877
 ```

-This code is free to use I coded it for educational and experemintal uses only!
-I was challenging myself to make a bot that can solve quadric equations without using complicated algorithms or libs...
+This code is free to use I coded it for educational and experemintal uses only, I was challenging myself to make a bot that can solve quadric equations without using complicated algorithms or libs...

 #### Info
 Name: SYFO-AI

 Type: Bot

 Author: 7Wdev

 Version: 0.2.0-alpha

 All copyrights are reserved!

 Feel free to edit the code, feel free to contribute...

 Desctription: Basic AI that can solve squared(quadric) equations...

 Known issues: this bot does not understand Roots, Fractions, the Quadric Formula(law), Can not arrange the equation etc...

 This AI uses Trinom(law) to solve the equations!